iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_7_CODE_CHALLENGE.md

 WHERE
 	co.sub_region = 'southern europe'
 AND
+	-- extract() & date_part() functions allow you to breakdown dates and timestamps to individual years, month, days, hours.....
 	EXTRACT('year' FROM ci.insert_date) = 2021
 GROUP BY
 	co.country_name
 ORDER BY
-	substring(co.country_name,length(co.country_name),1), city_count;
+	-- substring() function returns a specific portion of a string. substring(co.country_name,length(co.country_name),1), city_count;
   ```
 </details>